BakelLab/vRAPID/docs/generate_run_report.md

 ### Output

-The script will create the a comma-separated summary file with the columns listed above, `<Run-ID>_run_report.csv`, upon compeletion.
+The script will create a comma-separated summary file, `<Run-ID>_run_report.csv`, with the columns listed above, upon compeletion.

  ```bash
 <Run-ID>